Russians in China: Russians in Harbin

 The first generation of Russians built the city from scratch.
 By 1913, Harbin had become an established Russian colony for the construction and maintenance work on the China Eastern Railway.
 A record shows Harbin had a total of 68,549 people, most of Russian and Chinese descent.
 There were a total of 53 different nationalities.
-Most of the Harbin population were of European descent.
-Most were ethnic Russian including a minority of Germans, Ukrainians, Jews and Poles.
+Most of the Harbin population were of Russian and/or European descent.
+Most were ethnic Russians including a minority of Germans, Ukrainians, Jews, and Poles.

 In the decade from 1913 to 1923, Russia went through World War I, the Russian Revolution, and the Russian Civil War.
 In the 1920s Harbin was flooded with 100,000 to 200,000 White émigrés fleeing from Russia.
 Harbin held the largest Russian population outside of the state of Russia.

-Harbin Russians under Chinese control and Japanese occupation
+Chinese control and Japanese occupation

-With Russian influence in Harbin coming to end.
-The citizens in Harbin had to live under Chinese and Japanese control for the next several decades.
+With Russian influence in Harbin coming to an end, Harbin had to live under Chinese and Japanese control for the next several decades.

 In 1920, the Republic of China announced that it would no longer recognize the Russian consulates in China.
 On September 23, China ceased relations with representatives of the Russian Empire and deprived Russians of extraterritorial rights.
-The Chinese government took over control of the institutions in Harbin such as courts, police, prison, post office, and some research and educational institutions.
+The Chinese government took control of institutions in Harbin such as courts, police, prison, post office, and some research and educational institutions.

-From 1932 to 1945, Harbin Russians had a difficult time under the Manchukuo régime, and the Japanese occupation.
-Some Harbin Russians initially thought the occupation was good, hoping that the Japanese would help them in their anti-Soviet struggles and provide protection from the Chinese, who were desperately trying to restore the sovereignty of Harbin.
+From 1932 to 1945, Harbin Russians had a difficult time under the Manchukuo régime and the Japanese occupation of Manchuria.
+Some Harbin Russians initially welcomed the occupation, hoping that the Japanese would help them in their anti-Soviet struggles and provide protection from the Chinese, who were desperately trying to restore their sovereignty over Harbin.